streamingfast/firehose-docs/firehose-setup/ethereum/installation.md

 ### **Default Blockchain for Geth**

-_Ethereum is the default implementation for firehose-ethereum_ and uses the Geth version that _does not_ contain references to any other blockchains in its release title or file name.&#x20;
+_Ethereum is the default implementation for firehose-ethereum_ and uses the Geth version that _does not_ contain references to any other blockchains in its release title or file name.

 The Geth binaries provided by StreamingFast have “fh” within the version to indicate they’re not the standard, non-instrumented, community-developed node version.